p0t4t0sandwich/BeeNameGeneratorPlugin/README.md

 - You can set the "payment" item in the config, which is the item that is consumed when using the `/bng name auto` command (defaults to a name tag).
 - The naming radius can be set in the config, which is the radius around the player that the plugin will look for bees to name (defaults to 10 blocks).
 - Some commands require an authenticated API key to use them, which is set in the config (you'd need to host your own [API endpoint](https://github.com/p0t4t0sandwich/bee-name-generator)).
+- If you know of any nice bee-entity mods, let me know and I'll add support for them!

 ## Commands and Permissions